TrinityConn/Acer-HiCoWGS-popgen/README.md

 1. Analysis of The Genomic Erosion of *Acropora cervicornis* through ROH
 2. Identification of Adaptive Loci in *Acropora cervicornis*
+3. Application of Genomic Prediction to the *Acropora cervicornis* GWAS

 ![Hertshoon](https://github.com/user-attachments/assets/eddc7db8-e243-4654-a9ac-3078066229a4)